“Alder” 8 Inch Chefs Knife

 Description

 The Alder 8 inch chefs excels at all the mincing, chopping and slicing tasks normally expected of a cutting board knife (use a cleaver or saw for bones and breaking down frozen foods).
-What distinguishes the Alder is its blade, made with CPM S35VN stainless steel, known for its superior edge retention.
-This particle metallurgy steel puts the Alder in the upper echelons of kitchen knives; once you’ve used it, you’ll know what we mean.
-Regular honing with a diamond or ceramic steel should keep it tomato-slicing sharp, but if you do need to sharpen, conventional abrasive tools are all you need.
+What distinguishes the Alder is its blade, which we now make with CPM MagnaCut stainless steel.
+This particle metallurgy steel has broken new ground in terms of toughness, and corrosion resistance and it’s edge holding is also improved over the blade steel we’ve used until now.
+Periodic honing with a diamond or ceramic steel should keep it tomato-slicing sharp, but if you do need to sharpen, conventional abrasive tools are all you need.

 The Alder comes standard with practically indestructible G10 composite handles which are waterproof and highly stain resistant.
 If you want a fancier look, we offer this model with a carbon fiber handle.
-The CF is a little lighter than the G10.
+The CF scales are 15 grams lighter than the G10.
+With CF scales, the balance point is right where the front of the handle ends, while for the G10 version it is about 3/8″ (9.5mm) rearward of the front edge of the scales.

 We back all of our knives with a warranty and satisfaction guarantee!